dendronhq/dendron-site/vault/dendron.topic.links.md

 ## Markdown links

 Markdown links can be used for local files and stuff on the internet (websites, images, blogs etc.).
-The `Markdown Shortucts: Toggle hyperlink` command makes this operation really easy.
+The `Markdown Shortcuts: Toggle hyperlink` command makes this operation really easy.
 You can even bind this to a shortcut key combination.
 We'd recommend using 'cmd/ctrl + K' to get the usual application behavior or 'cmd/ctrl + U' if you want to continue using ctrl+k as part of the usual VSCode combo operation.

 ## Wiki Links